AdobeDocs/create-embed-sdk/src/pages/index.md

 <p className="teaserBlockCustomHeading">Let's do this.</p>

-View our developer quickstart guide to start embedding Adobe Express capabilities into your web application, or try the demo.
+View our developer quickstart guide to learn more about Adobe Express embed capabilities, or try the demo.

 - [View quickstart guide](https://developer.adobe.com/express/embed-sdk/docs/guides/)
 - [Try the demo](https://demo.expressembed.com)